crytic/building-secure-contracts/not-so-smart-contracts/cosmos/broken_bookkeeping/README.md

 A malicious user can screw an exchange rate in two ways:

 * by force-sending Tokens to the module, changing the `tokensHeld` value
-* by transfering uTokens to another chain via IBC, chaning `uTokensInCirculation` value
+* by transferring uTokens to another chain via IBC, chaning `uTokensInCirculation` value

 The first "attack" could be pulled of by sending [`MsgSend`](https://docs.cosmos.network/main/modules/bank/03_messages.html#msgsend)) message.
-However, it would be not profitable (probably), as executing it would irreversibly decrease attacker's resources.
+However, it would be not profitable (probably), as executing it would irreversibly decrease an attacker's resources.

-The second one works because the IBC module [burns transfered coins in the source chain](https://github.com/cosmos/ibc-go/blob/48a6ae512b4ea42c29fdf6c6f5363f50645591a2/modules/apps/transfer/keeper/relay.go#L135-L136) and mints corresponding tokens in the destination chain.
+The second one works because the IBC module [burns transferred coins in the source chain](https://github.com/cosmos/ibc-go/blob/48a6ae512b4ea42c29fdf6c6f5363f50645591a2/modules/apps/transfer/keeper/relay.go#L135-L136) and mints corresponding tokens in the destination chain.
 Therefore, it will decrease the supply reported by the `x/bank` module, increasing the exchange rate.
 After the attack the malicious user can just transfer back uTokens.

 ## Mitigations

 - Use [`Blocklist` to prevent unexpected token transfers](https://docs.cosmos.network/v0.45/modules/bank/02_keepers.html#blocklisting-addresses) to specific addresses
 - Use [`SendEnabled` parameter to prevent unexpected transfers](https://docs.cosmos.network/v0.45/modules/bank/05_params.html#parameters) of specific tokens (denominations)
-- Ensure that the blocklist is explicitely checked [whenever a new functionality allowing for tokens transfers is implemented](https://github.com/cosmos/cosmos-sdk/issues/8463#issuecomment-801046285)
+- Ensure that the blocklist is explicitly checked [whenever a new functionality allowing for tokens transfers is implemented](https://github.com/cosmos/cosmos-sdk/issues/8463#issuecomment-801046285)

 ## External examples